veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 Spacings of object number and generation number or keywords "obj" and "endobj" do not conform to Rule 6.1.8-1.

 The definition of an indirect object in a PDF file consists of its object number and generation number, followed by the value of the object itself bracketed between the keywords "obj" and "endobj".
 The requirements of this rule guarantee that the definition of an indirect object can be parsed unambiguously.

 * Object type: `CosIndirect`
 * Test condition: `spacingCompliesPDFA`
 * Specification: ISO 19005-1:2005
 * Levels: A, B

-## Rule 6.1.10-1
+## Rule <a name="6.1.10-1"></a>$

 ### Requirement